SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 **Cache Invalidation**

-Since other cores have copies of these lines, cache coherence protocol kick in.
+Since other cores have copies of these lines, cache coherence protocol kicks in.
 This protocol invalidates the outdated copies in other cores' caches.

 **Reloading from RAM**